Sunday 13 November 2022

 The modern-day Dartford is largely a commuter town for workers in London, but the most famous landmark is probably the Dartford Crossing where the Queen Elizabeth II Bridge dominates the sky line.
 The main shopping area in the town centre suffered greatly upon the opening of the nearby Bluewater Shopping Centre, but recent developments have lead to the appearance being improved in recent years.
 To the south of the High Street is Dartford's main public green space, Dartford Central Park.
 A small section of land had been donated to the town and the initial park opened in 1905.
 Over the years features have come and gone, and the most-recent expansion was the purchase of land formerly owned by GlaxoSmithKline, which brought the total size of the park up to 26 acres.

 It features very well kept flower gardens (45,000 plants are planted each year to create these) as well as a circular flower-bed where an intricate design can be found.
 This changes every year or so and tends to feature designs that mark significant occasions such as the Queen's Platinum Jubilee, which is the design at time of writing.
-There is a children's playground (a complete redesign is due in early 2023), cafe, bandstand, skate park and open sports pitches, plus the River Darent discreetly flows through the centre.
+There is a children's playground (completely redesigned with a pirate theme in 2023), cafe, bandstand, skate park and open sports pitches, plus the River Darent discreetly flows through the centre.
 At the far south of the park is a sports track which is home to Dartford Harriers and Central Park Athletics.
 The track, which now has a distinctive blue surface, is notable as the location of Zola Budd's first race on British soil which attracted a large crowd and was broadcast live on BBC's Grandstand.
 She won the race and set the venue's female 3,000m track record, and I believe it still stands today.

 dartford parkrun start and opening section